Sequential stub matching for uniform generation of directed graphs with a given degree sequence

-For a given number of nodes $n$, one can always improve the expected error bound on the output distribution in an MCMC method by running the algorithm longer.
-However, showing that this sample is sufficiently independent from the initial seed, \emph{i.e.} estimating the mixing time of the chain, has been achieved only of several classes of random graphs.
-First MCMC algorithms were proposed for random regular graphs \cite{tinhofer1979generation,Tinhofer,jerrum1990fast,rao1996markov}, and were also shown to feature polynomial mixing time \cite{cooper2007sampling,erdos2010towards}.
-Later, switching MCMC algorithms were suggested for graphs with arbitrary degree sequences by Kannan, Tetali and Vempala \cite{kannan1999simple}, wherein the rapid mixing property was shown by P.L.
-Erd\H{o}s et al. \cite{erdHos2019mixing} for the class of P-stable \cite{jerrum1989graphical} degree distributions, and more recently, for other stability classes by Gao and Greenhill \cite{gao2021mixing}.
+Lots of research has been conducted to generalise sampling algorithms to more general graphs.
+Here we distinguish two of the main algorithmic families, while for an exhaustive review the reader is referred to \cite{greenhill_2021}.
+Firstly, Markov Chain (MC) algorithms approximate the desired sample by taking the last element of an ergodic Markov chain \cite{tinhofer1979generation,rao1996markov,berger2010uniform,erdHos2019mixing,gao2021mixing}.
+For a given number of nodes $n$, one can always improve the expected error bound on the output distribution in an MC method by running the algorithm longer.
+For this reason, initiating the MC chain with a seed that itself is chosen with minimal bias benefits such algorithms.
+In the same time, ensuring that this sample is sufficiently independent from the initial seed after a number of iterations, \emph{i.e.} estimating the mixing time of the chain, is generally a difficult problem and has been achieved only for several classes of random graphs.
+Various MC algorithms were suggested for graphs with arbitrary degree sequences by Kannan, Tetali and Vempala \cite{kannan1999simple}, whereas the rapid mixing property was shown in \cite{erdHos2019mixing} for the class of P-stable degree distributions, and more recently, for other stability classes by Gao and Greenhill \cite{gao2021mixing}.
 See also, Jason \cite{janson2020random} for the analysis of the convergence to uniformity.
-Bergerand and M{\"u}ller-Hannemann suggested a MCMC algorithm for sampling random digraphs \cite{berger2010uniform}, with some relevant rapid mixing results shown by Greenhill \cite{Greenhill,greenhill2018switch} and P.L.
-Erd\H{o}s et al. \cite{Erdos}.
-Further generalisations were also proposed for degree-correlated random graphs \cite{czabarka2015realizations,amanatidis2015graphic,czabarka2015realizations}.
-There are also approaches \cite{Genio,bassler2015exact} that realise non-uniform sampling while also outputing probability of the generated sample a posteriori.
-Hence they may be used to compute expectations over the probability space of random graphs.
+Bergerand and M{\"u}ller-Hannemann suggested a MC algorithm for sampling random digraphs \cite{berger2010uniform}, with some relevant rapid mixing results shown by Greenhill \cite{Greenhill,greenhill2018switch} and Erd\H{o}s et al. \cite{Erdos}.
+Further generalisations were also proposed for degree-correlated random graphs and bipartite graphs \cite{czabarka2015realizations,czabarka2015realizations,dyer2021sampling}.